dmason-mlb/testrail-exporter/README.md

 The exported CSV file contains all test case fields as columns:

 - Each test case is represented as a row
-- Standard fields (id, title, section_id, etc.) are included
+- Standard fields (id, title, suite_name, section_name, etc.) are included
+- Human-readable names used instead of IDs for better readability
 - Custom fields (prefixed with `custom_`) are included as separate columns
 - All fields found in any case are included in the CSV headers